 The Peyton Anderson Scholars program serves as a tribute to the value Peyton Anderson placed on education.
 The scholarship was created in 2009 to commemorate 20 years of the Foundation improving lives and enhancing Central Georgia.
 Promising high school students from Bibb County who plan to attend a selection of Georgia colleges and universities are eligible to apply.

-Almost a decade later, more than $2 million has been awarded to over 125 deserving Macon-Bibb County students.
+More than a decade later, more than $3 million has been awarded to over 225 deserving Macon-Bibb County students.
 Every year, 15-20 new students are chosen as Peyton Anderson Scholarship recipients.
 To date, the Scholars have performed in excess of 10,000 community service hours as part of the program.

 Because Mr. Anderson valued education, he was known to provide funding to assist highly promising, deserving Central Georgia young people in their collegiate pursuits.
 One of the most notable was Tom Johnson, whose heralded news career started in the Macon Telegraph and News office at age fourteen.
 After earning his MBA from Harvard University, Mr. Johnson was selected to be a White House Fellow.
 At the request of President Lyndon B. Johnson, he joined his staff and eventually became Deputy White House Secretary.
 Later in his career Mr. Johnson was the chief executive officer of the Los Angeles Times and CNN.